 President Lawrence asked for New Business; there was none.

-MVEC previously announced the awarded $1,000 scholarships to fifteen high school seniors – five from each of the three districts.
-The winner of the Basin Power Electric Cooperative scholarship and Youth Tour representative were also previously announced.
+In a pre-meeting slideshow, MVEC announced the awarded $1,000 scholarships to fifteen high school seniors – five from each of the three districts.
+The winner of the Basin Power Electric Cooperative scholarship was also announced.

 District I – 3-year term

 - Yes Votes – 49%

 - No Answer – 51%